CephalofairGames/merc-packs-faq/index.md

 <p><b>Solid Bow (1, bot) - Would I need to be adjacent to the enemy to gain the heal?</b> No; it's "self" or "1 ally adjacent...".</p>

-<p><b>What's the timing of the extra Attack 2 I gain from my "-1, Attack 2 Range 5" modifier cards?</b> They are performed immediately after the attack in which you draw them, and after any retaliate you may suffer from it.
+<p><b>What's the timing of the extra Attack 2 I gain from my "-1, Attack 2 Range 5" modifier cards?</b> These attacks are performed immediately after the attack in which you draw them, and after any retaliate you may suffer from it.
 They are considered "added effects" and are thus part of the attack ability you were already performing.
 Because of this, they will retain any bonuses (or penalties) you had for that attack ability (but not any bonuses or penalties you just had for one attack).</p>

 </details>
 <br>